 The Miami to Key West drive is more than just a highway – it’s almost like a right of passage!
 This extremely scenic drive will take you all the way from the city lights of Miami into the beautiful nature of the Florida Keys, all while bringing you closer to some of the best beaches in the entire state.

 Even though the Keys are separated from the mainland, the best way to reach them is by taking the Overseas Highway south, which crosses a total of 40 bridges that connect the islands!
+It is undeniably one of the most beautiful roads in the world.

 The road trip itself can take just under four hours if you don’t make any stops, but we recommend taking a few days to complete it in order to fully enjoy the scenery all over.